jesusluvsjunkies/jesusluvsjunkies/README.md

 * c.ai, j.ai, polybuzz, etc users
 * pro/neu endogenic systems
 * polyminds
-* wilbur defenders
+* wilbur soot fans & defenders
 * anyone that believes alters = source
 * anti-recovery
 * if you get your information on did exclusively from r/fakedisordercringe or r/systemscringe
-* if you have systems on your dni (I LITERALLY HAVE DID DIPSHIT???)
+* if you get your information on did exclusively from carrds / rentries / social media posts

 # iwec
 * if any of my interests are on your dni